Beyond Blackstone Group: Here are 5 global PE behemoths investing millions of dollars in India

 Apax Partners

-UK-based Private Equity and Venture Capital firm Apax Partners, in 2016, announced the close of its ninth fund, Apax IX.
+UK-based Private Equity firm Apax Partners, in 2016, announced the close of its ninth fund, Apax IX.
 The fund closed at $9 billion and Andrew Sillitoe, in a media statement, said that the firm will be investing over a billion dollars in India.
 He added that, their last fund — which closed at $7.5 billion, invested over 12 percent of the total size in India.

-Major Exits: Cholamandalam, Zensar technologies, Shriram City Union Finance
+Major Exits: Cholamandalam, iGate, Apollo Hospitals

 Apollo Global